Introduction: Create Your First Private Roku Channel

 Home 3x, Up 2x, Right, Left, Right, Left, Right

 To verify you have enabled developer mode, go to any web browser on your network and enter the IP address of your Roku device.
 To find the IP address of your roku device, go to home screen on Roku Player.
-Go to Settings –> Player Info.
-Once you enter the IP address in the web browser, you should see this window: see 2nd photo above.
+Go to Settings –> Network.
+Once you enter the IP address in the web browser, you should see this window: see photos above.

 Create a directory for testing SDK files.
-I created one called C:\rokudev.
+I created one called \rokudev.

 Download Roku SDK to your computer, then extract the compressed archive to the directory you created above.